dfinity/portal/docs/samples/invoice-canister.md

 * [Security best practices](https://internetcomputer.org/docs/current/developer-docs/security/).
 * [How to audit an Internet Computer canister](https://www.joachim-breitner.de/blog/788-How_to_audit_an_Internet_Computer_canister).

 and proceed with enough caution and preparation.
-See the [Design Doc](https://github.com/dfinity/examples/blob/master/motoko/invoice-canister/docs/DesignDoc.md) for more details.
+See the [design doc](https://github.com/dfinity/examples/blob/master/motoko/invoice-canister/docs/DesignDoc.md) for more details.